Courses

 -Intraosseous access

 Most difficult airway problems can be successfully solved by careful attention to fundamental concepts, principles, and techniques.
-The purpose of this lab module is to teach, tune up, practice, and perfect these critically important foundation skills under close supervision.
+The purpose of this lab is to teach, tune up, practice, and perfect these critically important foundational skills under close supervision.

-Using a variety of specially modified mannequins and models, the curriculum emphasizes endotracheal intubation under difficult conditions.
-When ET intubation is unsuccessful, a variety of problem-solving concepts, techniques, and devices are used.
+Using a variety of specially modified manikins, the curriculum emphasizes intubation under difficult conditions.
+When intubation is unsuccessful, a variety of problem-solving concepts, techniques, and devices are used.

 We teach how to approach every intubation as a difficult airway, so that you become successful managing the entire bellcurve of airways, and aren’t thrown off when one requires troubleshooting.